loopwerk/loopwerk.io/content/articles/2025-07-16-django-20-years.md

 ## My favorite dependencies

 No framework is an island, and Django's rich ecosystem of third-party packages is a huge part of its power.
-Over the years, I've developed a set of favorite dependencies that I return to again and again.
+Over the years, I've collected a set of favorite dependencies that I return to again and again.

 ### Core Django extensions